Harish Ragul

 Contact

-I am actively seeking PhD positions and research collaborations in CFD and computational mechanics.
+I am actively seeking PhD positions and research collaborations in thermal management, CFD, and numerical simulation.
 If you work in these areas, I would be glad to connect.